Qinyuehu/scotted/source/_posts/2014-03-01-port-knocking-with-single-packet-authorization.markdown

 I'm using a free dynamic DNS service so that I don't have to remember the dynamic IP address assigned by my ISP.

 This has been tested with Debian on both stable/Wheezy and testing/Jessie.
+For Wheezy, make sure you are using the latest version from wheezy-backports.

 Further Reading
 ---------------